-CHARRON DE LA BARRE, CLAUDE, business man, alderman of Quebec, police magistrate, churchwarden, syndic; b. some time between 1621 and 1627 in France; d.
+CHARRON DE LA BARRE, CLAUDE (baptized Claude Charon), business man, alderman of Quebec, police magistrate, churchwarden, syndic; baptized 3 May 1622 in the parish of Saint-Saturnin, Blois, France, son of Baptiste Charon and Claude Beguet; d.
 1687 at Quebec.
-He appears to have signed himself “Charron” or “Charon,” without distinction; one document only-the 1666 census-gives him the surname La Barre.
+He appears to have signed “Charron” or “Charon” without distinction.

 Arriving at Quebec in 1652 or shortly before, Charron and his wife Claude Camus (or Le Camus) settled first on the Île d’Orléans.
 Even at this time Charron had servants, which suggests that he had some financial resources.
 Two of his servants, perhaps planning to rob him, wounded him in the throat with a pistol on 29 April 1653.